edubart/nelua-lang/docs/pages/libraries.md

 Allocates `size` bytes and returns a pointer of the allocated memory block.

 The allocated memory is not initialized.
-For more details see `Allocator.alloc`.
+For more details see `Allocator:alloc`.

 This function calls system's `malloc()`.